Being able to make free video calls to distant relatives and friends is one of the biggest advantages of the internet.

 If you have other people’s details stored in your iPad’s contacts, there should be a FaceTime option next to anyone who Apple recognises as having an iPad or iPhone.

 FaceTime allows both video and voice-only calls.
-If you are both connected to Wi-Fi at home, the calls won’t cost anything.
-But if you FaceTime someone’s iPhone while they are away from home, say, the call will count against their mobile internet allowance and may cost them money.
+If you are both connected to wi-fi at home, the calls won’t cost anything.
+But if you FaceTime someone’s iPhone while they are away from home, for example, the call will count against their mobile internet allowance and may cost them money.